How to Upgrade PostgreSQL Without Losing Data

 -- Create a publication for all tables

-# First, copy the schema (logical replication doesn't handle DDL)
+# First, copy the schema (logical replication does not handle DDL)

 CREATE SUBSCRIPTION upgrade_sub